Court Facility Improvement Project

-- Franklin County Courthouse – construction of a new 108,113 gross sq ft Courthouse to house: courtrooms, Judges’ chambers and supporting staff, detainer holding cells, secure sally port, Sheriff’s Office, Clerk of Courts, Prothonotary - $35.8M
+- Franklin County Judicial Center - COMPLETE, November 2021 – construction of a new 108,113 gross sq ft Courthouse to house: courtrooms, Judges’ chambers and supporting staff, detainer holding cells, secure sally port, Sheriff’s Office, Clerk of Courts, Prothonotary

-- Historic Courthouse and Courthouse Annex – minor renovation of the historic Courthouse and 45,000 sf Courthouse Annex to house: Magisterial District Justice, Juvenile Probation, Domestic Relations, 911 Backup Services, Adult Probation, Public Defender and District Attorney - $6.25M
+- Historic Courthouse and Courthouse Annex - Courthouse COMPLETE, October 2022 – minor renovation of the historic Courthouse and 45,000 sf Courthouse Annex to house: Juvenile Probation, Domestic Relations, 911 Backup Services, Adult Probation, Public Defender and District Attorney

-- Administrative Annex – 47,048 gross sq ft renovation and expansion of the Administrative Annex on N. Second Street to house: Accounts Payable, Commissioners, Controller, Criminal Justice Advisory Board & Grants Management, Human Resources & Risk, Information Technology, Planning & Tax Services, Property Management, Register & Recorder, Treasurer, Voter Registration - $9.5M
+- Administration Building - COMPLETE, February 2021 – 43,000 gross sq ft construction of the Administration Building on N. Second Street to house: Accounts Payable, Commissioners, Controller, Criminal Justice Advisory Board & Grants Management, Human Resources & Risk, Information Technology, Planning & Tax Services, Property Management, Register & Recorder, Treasurer, Voter Registration

 Safety & Security – This is a major concern of utmost importance.
 Difficulty in keeping victims, witnesses, jurors, defendants, judges, attorneys and the public separated threatens our ability to administer justice and costs taxpayers more than necessary.